Skills and Drills

 Why We Practice

 Practice makes us better at a given skill.
-The repetition of doing something properly over and over engrains the behavior or mechanics into muscle and brain memory.
+The repetition of doing something properly over and over, engrains the behavior or mechanics into muscle and brain memory.
 Proper practice can make any skill instinctual.
 Most skills can be performed properly when you have the opportunity to think it through thoroughly.
 It’s when you’re “in the moment” that most skills are lost.
-When you can’t thoroughly think through the skill process, you revert back to whatever your body is comfortable with.
+When you can’t thoroughly think through the skill process, you revert back to whatever your body is comfortable with (instinct).
 Practice can change this.
 So, if you want to make the big shot to win the game under pressure, you’ll need to make the proper delivery instinctual.

 There are two types of practice sessions.